asavinov/intelligent-trading-bot/docs/data-inputs.md

 - Generate continuous time raster according to the frequency in order to avoid gaps in the source data
 - Append all source data (columns) to this table by aligning their rows with this raster

-The result of merge is stored as a file by the script or maintained as a datafrme by the analyzer.

-The result is a dataframe with all source columns as retrieved from the data sources and named accordingly.
-These columns can be then referenced from feature definitions (see feature definitions).

 The merge script is executed as follows:
 ```console
 python -m scripts.merge -c config.json